abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_feature2d/py_fast/py_fast.rst

 Theory
 =========

 We saw several feature detectors and many of them are really good.
-But when looking from a real-time application point of view, they are not fast enough to work in real-time.
+But when looking from a real-time application point of view, they are not fast enough.
 One best example would be SLAM (Simultaneous Localization and Mapping) mobile robot which have limited computational resources.

 As a solution to this, FAST (Features from Accelerated Segment Test) algorithm was proposed by Edward Rosten and Tom Drummond in their paper "Machine learning for high-speed corner detection" in 2006 (Later revised it in 2010).
 A basic summary of the algorithm is presented below.
 Refer original paper for more details (All the images are taken from original paper).